A girls' trip to Kanazawa for arts, crafts and gastronomy

 Sake from long-established breweries for a casual sake tasting

-Founded in 1625, this restaurant was opened in the Higashi Chaya-gai area by Kanazawa's oldest and most traditional sake brewery.
+Founded in 1625, this store was opened in the Higashi Chaya-gai district by Kanazawa's oldest and most traditional sake brewery.
 The emotional space is a renovated teahouse from the early Meiji period, where a famous geisha from the Showa period lived.

-At the chic bar inside the store, you can casually taste Fukumitsuya's sake and rice shochu, from high-class sake to everyday sake.
-Recommended is the sake drinking comparison, where you can enjoy different tastes depending on how the sake rice is polished and made.
-Taste three popular types to find your favorite.
+At the chic bar inside the store, you can casually taste a variety of Fukumitsuya's sake, from high-class sake to everyday sake.
+Recommended is the sake drinking comparison, where you can enjoy different tastes depending on how the sake rice is polished and how the sake is made.
+Taste three popular types to find your favorite cup.

 Enjoy soft ice cream flavored with mellow sake lees

 Sweets unique to the sake brewery are also popular among women.
 The "Sake Kasu Miruku Soft" is made from the sake dregs of "Fukumasamune" junmai ginjo, which boasts the largest market share in the local area, and is topped with thick hon mirin syrup aged for three years.
-The aroma of the sake dregs tickles your nostrils, and the mild sweetness fills your mouth.
-In addition, "amazake ice," made by softly shaving frozen koji amazake, is also available only during the summer season.
-At the store, visitors can purchase sake, food products such as amazake and seasonings made from rice fermentation, cosmetics, tableware, tenugui hand towels, and more.
+The aroma of the sake dregs tickles the nostrils and the mild sweetness fills the mouth.
+At the store, you can purchase sake, food products such as amazake and seasonings produced from rice fermentation, cosmetics, tableware, tenugui hand towels, and more.

 Visit a malt store, the origin of fermented foods produced by traditional methods